-Concerns and Complaints
+Concerns or Complaints

-The first steps in raising specific concerns or complaints are informal.
+Usually, the first steps in raising specific concerns or complaints are informal.

-- Make an appointment to see the class teacher.
+Make an appointment to see the class teacher.
 Most problems are more happily and speedily resolved if we are aware of them sooner.
 Most concerns and issues are resolved happily at this stage.

-- Please use the school's complaints form which can be found at the end of the school's complaints procedure.
+It is helpful if you raise a more formal complaint using the school's complaints form which can be found at the end of the school's complaints procedure.
 This should be sent to the headteacher and marked 'PRIVATE AND CONFIDENTIAL.'